aosabook/500lines/cluster/CHAPTER.rst

 Components
 ----------

-Let's look at each of the components of the library, one by one.
+Let's look at each of the role classes in the library, one by one.

 Acceptor
 ........

-The ``Acceptor`` class illustrates the component model well.
-It implements the acceptor role in the protocol, so it must store the ballot number representing its most recent promise, along with the set of accepted proposals for each slot.
+The ``Acceptor`` implements the acceptor role in the protocol, so it must store the ballot number representing its most recent promise, along with the set of accepted proposals for each slot.
 It then responds to ``Prepare`` and ``Accept`` messages according to the protocol.
 The result is a short class that is easy to compare to the protocol.

 {{{ code_block cluster.py 'class Acceptor'
 .. code-block:: python

-    class Acceptor(Component):
+    class Acceptor(Role):

         def __init__(self, node):
             super(Acceptor, self).__init__(node)